Religion

 Pre-Seminary

-In their junior year, pre-seminary students can take advantage of the partnership between the Religion Department and Ashland Theological Seminary (ATS) by applying for Pre-Seminary Acceleration.
-This will allow the student to start taking seminary classes that simultaneously count toward their B.A. general electives and a variety of non-counseling master’s degrees at ATS.
-For additional information, contact Dr. David Anthony Basham, Assistant Professor of New Testament at ATS and Assistant Director of Student and Program Development (dbasham2@ashland.edu).
+In their junior year, pre-seminary students can apply to Ashland Theological Seminary (ATS) to enter the Pre-Seminary Acceleration.
+This allows the student to start taking seminary classes that simultaneously count toward their B.A. general electives and a variety of non-counseling master’s degrees at ATS.

 Description of Major